-- New for 2013!
-You may use your debit card to pay for out-of-pocket expenses at the time of service.
+- You may use your debit card to pay for out-of-pocket expenses at the time of service.
 Please keep your card even after you have exhausted the current year’s election since it will be used next year if you enroll in healthcare flex spending (otherwise there is a charge for replacing the card).
 Keep your receipts even if you utilize the convenience of the debit card so that you have documentation of the transaction.

 - For a complete list of health related expenses that are eligible for reimbursement through a health care spending account is available on Chard-Snyder’s website at http://www.chard-snyder.com.
 Chard-Snyder process health care spending account claims three times each week and reimbursement checks are always mailed directly to the employee.

 - For reimbursements for which you do not use the debit card, you may choose to be reimbursed by check or by direct deposit.

 Here’s how the Day Care Spending Account works:

 - The maximum amoutn of money you can deposit in your day care FSA is $5,000 per calendar year, or $2,500 if you are married and file separate tax returns.